Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

-The only combinatorial approach to global instruction scheduling that does not make any significant assumption on the CFG structure has been proposed by Winkel~\cite{Winkel2004,Winkel2007}.
-Winkel's IP-based approach is highly ambitious in that it captures 15 different types of code motion proposed in previous literature.
-However, the basic model is relatively compact, although the complete model comprises 11 types of variables and 35 types of constraints to deal with the idiosyncrasies of the targeted processor and advanced model extensions~\cite{Winkel2007}.
-The basic model variable types are as follows: \begin{inparaenum}[] \item \emph{scheduling variables} \ipvar{s}{i,k,b} indicate whether instruction $i$ is scheduled in cycle $k$ in basic block $b$, \item \emph{global motion variables} \ipvar{c}{i,b} indicate whether a copy of instruction $i$ is scheduled on all program paths preceding basic block $b$, and \item \emph{block makespan variables} \ipvar{m}{b,k} indicate whether basic block $b$ has a makespan of $k$. \end{inparaenum} The basic model includes four types of constraints to enforce that \begin{inparaitem}[] \item every path leading to the home basic block of each instruction $i$ contains a scheduled copy of $i$, \item the capacity of the resources is not exceeded in any cycle, \item the data dependencies among instructions are satisfied, and \item the makespan of each basic block $b$ is equal to the latest cycle of the instructions scheduled in $b$. \end{inparaitem} Additional variables and constraints are proposed, for example, to discard bundles containing incompatible groups of instructions~\cite{Winkel2004} and to handle two-dimensional resource usage across basic block boundaries~\cite{Winkel2007}.
-A detailed account of the model extensions is given in Winkel's doctoral dissertation~\cite[Chapter 6]{Winkel2004b}.
-The objective function is to minimize the weighted makespan of the full function, that is the sum of the makespan of each basic block weighed by its estimated execution frequency.
+The first combinatorial approach to global instruction scheduling that handles compensation code and does not make any significant assumption on the CFG structure is due to Winkel~\cite{Winkel2004,Winkel2007}.
+Winkel's IP approach is highly ambitious in that it captures 15 different types of code motion proposed in previous literature.
+However, the basic model is relatively compact, although the complete model comprises eleven types of variables and 35 types of constraints to deal with the idiosyncrasies of the targeted processor and advanced model extensions~\cite{Winkel2007}.
+The key idea is to consider for each basic block $b$ and each original instruction $i$ an optional copy of the instruction, and to enforce with linear constraints that one such copy is scheduled in every CFG path through the home basic block of $i$.
+The basic types of variables are: \begin{inparaitem}[] \item \emph{scheduling variables} \var{s}{i,k,b} ($x^{b,k}_i$ in the original notation) to indicate whether a copy of instruction $i$ is scheduled in cycle $k$ in basic block $b$, \item \emph{global motion variables} \var{c}{i,b} ($a^{\uparrow b}_i$ in the original notation) to indicate whether a copy of instruction $i$ is scheduled on all program paths preceding basic block $b$, and \item \emph{block makespan variables} \var{m}{b,k} ($B^b_k$ in the original notation) to indicate whether basic block $b$ has a makespan of~$k$. \end{inparaitem} The basic types of constraints enforce that: \begin{inparaitem}[] \item every path leading to the home basic block of each instruction~$i$ contains a scheduled copy of~$i$, \item the capacity of the resources is not exceeded in any cycle, \item the data dependencies among instructions are satisfied, and \item the makespan of each basic block~$b$ is equal to the latest cycle of the instructions scheduled in~$b$. \end{inparaitem} Additional variables and constraints are proposed, for example, to discard bundles containing incompatible groups of instructions~\cite{Winkel2004} and to handle two-dimensional resource usage across basic block boundaries~\cite{Winkel2007}.
+A detailed account of the extensions is given in Winkel's doctoral dissertation~\cite[Chapter 6]{Winkel2004b}.
+The objective function is to minimize the weighted makespan of the function, that is the sum of the makespan of each basic block weighed by its estimated execution frequency.
+A second solving step is proposed where the makespan of each basic block is fixed and the amount of code motion is minimized with the intention to reduce register pressure.
+Figure~\ref{fig:general-cfg} shows an example CFG with four basic blocks $\B{1}$, $\B{2}$, $\B{3}$, and $\B{4}$. $\B{4}$~is the home basic block of the original instruction $i$ which has been expanded into one optional copy (parenthesized) per basic block.
+The result $t$ is later used in $\B{4}$.
+The motion of $i$ to $\B{2}$ is modeled by scheduling $i$ in $\B{2}$ (that is, setting \var{s}{i,k,\B{2}} to one for some cycle $k$).
+Given that decision, the model constraints force the scheduling of $i$ also in $\B{3}$ to compensate the motion.
+If $i$ is instead scheduled in $\B{1}$ or in $\B{4}$, every path leading to $\B{4}$ contains a copy of $i$ and no other copy of $i$ is scheduled.